Are You Getting the Best Out of Your Senior Leadership Team?

 - Not fostering “bottom up” insight, awareness, and ideas, leading to an organization that is disproportionately top-down at a time when awareness and mobility need to originate from multiple levels.

-- Not examining differences well, out in the open, and with a combination of assertion and inquiry.
+- Not examining differences well, out in the open and transparently, with a combination of assertion and inquiry.

-The bottom line?
-An underperforming executive leadership team results in an underperforming organization.
+An underperforming executive team results in an underperforming organization.

 Designing a High-Performing Senior Leadership Team